Teaching Individual Sounds : Part One

 This is what lies behind the problem which Korean learners have, for example, with the /r/, /l/ distinction.
 Korean does have a version of the /r/ consonant (though not identical to the English /r/), but it only occurs between vowels.
 It also has an /l/ sound which occurs in other phonetic contexts.
 The two Korean sounds /l/ /r/ are therefore allophones of the same phoneme – they never occur in the same phonetic context and therefore never distinguish meaning.
 And therefore they are perceived by Korean speakers as the “same” sound, in the same way that for English speakers /k1/ and /k2/ or aspirated and non-aspirated /p/ are.

-This means that in teaching the pronunciation of individual sounds we have to deal first not with production but perception.
+All of this means that in teaching the pronunciation of individual sounds we have to deal first not with production but perception.
 Learners have to learn to recognise the new sounds – and, even more difficult, to notice the difference between sounds that they previously considered “the same” –and then learn how to pronounce them.
-In the follow-up to this article we’ll look at strategies to achieve both these aims
+In the second part of this article we’ll look at strategies to achieve both these aims.

 Notes